KIT-ISAS/SFUISE/README.md

 ## -- Continuous-Time Ultra-Wideband-Inertial Fusion
 This is the code repository of SFUISE, the first online continuous-time UWB-inertial state estimation system.
 Quaternion-based cubic B-splines are exploited for representing states continuously over time with efficient solutions to time derivatives and spatial differentiations in closed form.
 Based thereon, the functional core of the system, a novel sliding-window spline fitting scheme, is established with a customized implementation of LM method.

-The work has been submitted to IEEE Robotics and Automation Letters (R-AL) and is currently under review.
+The work has been submitted to IEEE Robotics and Automation Letters (RA-L) and is currently under review.

 ![eval_util](https://github.com/kailaili/sfuiseRelease/blob/main/doc/util_sequences.gif)
 ## BibTex Citation